 People with heart disease and other circulation problems are more likely to get frostbite.
 You may notice a discoloration in your skin (white, ashy, or grayish-yellow), or your skin may feel hard, waxy, or numb.

 How to avoid: Bundle up!
 When going outside in cold temperatures, be sure to cover all parts of your body.
 Wear a hat, scarf or knit mask to cover your face, mittens, and water-resistant coat and shoes.
+On very cold days, try to limit your time outside, because frostbite can occur in just minutes.

 What to do if frostbite occurs: Place your frostbitten body parts in warm (not hot) water.
 If your symptoms persist, call your doctor.